What Defines a Contract?

 The Offer is the key element that defines the relevant issues in the contract.
 To be a legally valid offer, the offer must be effectively communicated so that the receiving party has the ability to accept or reject the offer.
 Whether or not the receiving party reads the contract has no bearing in determining the clarity of the offer.
 The offer must only provide the recipient with a clear opportunity to accept or reject the contract.
 Someone who signs a contract without reading it does so at his/her own risk.

 In addition, a valid offer must contain certain and definite terms.
 For the terms to be considered definite, a reasonable person must be capable of readily understanding the terms.
-In determining whether the terms are definite, courts will review the clarity within four primary elements:
+For example, in determining whether the terms of a procurement contract are definite, courts will often review the clarity within four primary elements:

 - the parties;

 - the length of time for performance (term or service schedule)

 - the price/value; and